 The funny thing about our joint His and Her Stitch Fix shipments was how well the clothes in our boxes coordinated with each other.
-We didn't request that our fixes be styled together and this wasn't anything that we had planned.
+We didn’t request for our Fixes to be styled together and this wasn’t anything that we had planned.
 It truly was a happy coincidence that our boxes arrived at the same time.
-Rob and I don't really communicate about when our Stitch Fix shipments will arrive.
+Rob and I don’t really communicate about when our Stitch Fix shipments will arrive.
 I usually have my monthly fixes photographed to share on the blog, while Rob is more of a quiet customer.
-His fix comes, he tries it on, shows me the clothes he really loves and returns the unwanted items without a big hullabaloo.
-But this time around, our fixes arrived back to back, I already had a photographer booked to shoot photos for my Stitch Fix review, and Rob's fix was too good not to share so we decided to run with it.
+His fix comes, he tries it on, shows me the clothes he really loves, and returns the unwanted items without a big hullabaloo.
+But this time around, our fixes arrived back to back, I already had a photographer booked to shoot photos for my Stitch Fix review, and Rob’s fix was too good not to share so we decided to run with it.

 A Little About Stitch Fix …

 By now, most people have heard about Stitch Fix and know a little about how the program works.
-Many people are surprised to hear that Stitch Fix offers personal styling service for men and women.
+Many people are surprised to hear that Stitch Fix offers personal styling services for men and women.
 Rob and I have both been receiving regular fixes for a few years (I receive a monthly fix, Rob gets his every quarter.)